robertsn808/SPANK/replit.md

-# Triton Concrete Coating Website
+# Professional Handyman Services Website

 ## Overview

-Triton Concrete Coating is a Flask-based web application for a concrete coating business serving O'ahu, Hawaii.
-The application provides a complete business website with customer-facing features and an admin dashboard for managing bookings and customer inquiries.
+This is a comprehensive Flask-based web application for a professional handyman business.
+The application features a complete business website with customer-facing services and an AI-powered lead generation system in the management portal.

 ## System Architecture